 [Server-devel] Install python applications in a virtualenv without, system wide packages using wheel binary package format

-> From the end user's perspective, what virtualenv does is rewrite the
+>From the end user's perspective, what virtualenv does is rewrite the Python

-Python path & environment so a series of custom-created directories are
+path & environment so a series of custom-created directories are always

-always tried first.
-It then optionally looks at the system python path for
+tried first.
+It then optionally looks at the system python path for other

 libraries that needed to compile machine-specific code.
 It might be